By Lana Spendl

 In a moment of bravery Vinka volunteered to interview the painter for the school paper, and now she had to push herself forward and find his beach house and shake hands with him and nod approval to his sentences.
 Lost, she trod down the deserted beach, water to one side, a line of trees on the other.
 The sand sank under her sneakers, making it difficult to walk.
 A pale figure reclined in the distance—Vinka could not see if it was a man or a woman through the heat—and she yelled out a hello once and then again, but her voice broke the second time like the voice of a stranded, middle-aged woman, and she felt embarrassed.

 The figure rose onto an elbow.
 It was a topless woman.
-Vinka slowed in shock but then stepped forward, because she felt that there was no turning back after she’d called attention to herself.
+Vinka slowed but then stepped forward, because she felt that there was no turning back after she’d called attention to herself.
 The woman rose to her feet and she was not only topless but fully naked with a dark bush between her legs.

 “I’m sorry,” Vinka said.
 “I did not see.”

 “You did not see what?”
 The woman placed her hands on her hips.
 Coarse brown hair fell over her shoulders, and she had a slight overbite that made her look as if she were over-enunciating words.

 The woman furrowed her brow.
 “Are you in the habit of not finishing your thoughts?”

 “Don’t apologize to me.
 You don’t know me.”

 “What does that have to do with it?”